 - I took a class at another university similar to a class taught at Boston University.
 How do I find out if I can transfer those credits toward my degree?

 - I need to drop off a paper for my professor.
 Where is the correct mail box?

 - Where do I go to pick up a paper/exam from my class?

-STEP 1: Go to the CAS Advising Office in CAS 105 and fill out a Declaration of Major form or use the online form..
+STEP 1: Use the online form to declare your major or go to the CAS Advising Office located at 100 Bay State Rd, Rm 401 to fill out a Declaration of Major form.
 STEP 2: Fill out a Personal Info Sheet at the Religion Dept., Rm.
 201 (at 145 Bay State Road).
-STEP 3: Meet with your advisor (to be assigned by the Religion Dept. after STEPS 1-3 are completed).
+STEP 3: Meet with your advisor (to be assigned by the Religion Dept. after STEPS 1-2 are completed).